-As an experienced software development agency we’ve learned the true value of the scoping phase.
-With good prototyping in place a solid technical scoping phase enables us to clarify the technical architecture required and identify any risks or R&D requirements that need up-front investigation before launching into the build.
+As an experienced software development agency we’ve learned the value of thorough scoping.
+This phase enables us to further clarify requirements, design the solution and identify any risks or R&D requirements that need up-front investigation before launching into the build.
 At the end of prototyping and technical scoping phases we have enough information to ensure an efficient build process whilst still allowing sufficient space for fine-tuning details based on feedback during development.

-Whilst we do see value in thoroughly exploring requirements, getting rounds of feedback on prototypes and understanding technical needs up-front, we do still run a development process that provides many points of client and user feedback along the way.
+Whilst we definitely see value in thoroughly exploring requirements, getting rounds of feedback on prototypes and understanding technical needs up-front, we do still run a development process that provides many points of client and user feedback along the way.